jinluchang/Qlattice/README.md

 A sample `Makefile` is provided which can compile and run a simple program using the library.
 The `Makefile` assumes that the library and all its dependencies are installed in their default locations.

 There are also example programs provided in the examples directory.
-Once the library is completed installed, one can run the following command to compile all the examples:
+Once the library is completed installed, one can run the following command to compile and run all the examples:

-`$ make -C examples-cpp run`

-`$ make -C examples-py run`
+`./scripts/qlat-examples-cpp.sh`
+`./scripts/qlat-examples-py-gpt.sh`
+`./scripts/qlat-examples-py.sh`

 ## Structure